Are you about to sign a contract? If the contract means anything to you, you should 100% get your contract reviewed before signing!

 Exclusivity is something that some professionals refer to as moonlighting – basically, you want to have the ability to do work on the side outside of your employment.

 Intellectual Property includes the rights to anything you create or invent while you’re employed.
 Usually, the intellectual property of anything you create on the job or during employment belongs to your employer.

 If you are already working on something before you sign the contract, be sure it’s clear that the rights to those things are yours.

 Non-compete means that you can’t work for a competitor for a specified time period after you terminate your contract with your employer.
 Be sure that the time and restrictions are reasonable so you are employable after the contract ends.

 Non-solicitation prevents you from getting your employer’s contractors, staff, or customers/clients/patients.
 The term is usually for one to two years.

 Sale of the company isn’t something you probably think about as you are doing your contract analysis.
-Which is why contract review services exist.
+Which is why contract review services actually exist.

-Having a lawyer to review employment contract could make all the difference in the future for your employment.
+At reasonable employment contract review cost, having a lawyer to review employment contract could make all the difference in the future for your employment.